meharahsanawais/AMBER-EEG-Dataset/README.md

 AMBER: Advancing Multimodal Brain-Computer Interfaces for Enhanced Robustness -A Dataset for Naturalistic Settings

-# You can access the AMBER dataset at the following repository [link to the repository].
+# You can access the AMBER dataset at the following repository [https://drive.google.com/drive/folders/1wi0v9VrMQcf9PeutLh7j9R-rv710qfXp?usp=sharing].

 AMBER stands for Advancing Multimodal Brain-Computer Interfaces for Enhanced Robustness, and it is an open-source dataset designed to facilitate research in naturalistic settings.
 This dataset provides a valuable resource for researchers aiming to develop signal-denoising techniques for Electroencephalography (EEG) measurements, leveraging contextual signal sources.